FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/waf_dedicated_instance.md

 * `vpc_id` - (Required, String, ForceNew) The VPC id of WAF dedicated instance.
 Changing this will create a new instance.

-* `subnet_id` - (Required, String, ForceNew) The subnet id of WAF dedicated instance VPC.
+* `subnet_id` - (Required, String, ForceNew) The ID of the VPC Subnet.
   Changing this will create a new instance.

 * `security_group` - (Required, List, ForceNew) The security group of the instance.
 This is an array of security group ids.
 Changing this will create a new instance.